The Bankrate promise

 - Fee-free ATMs: Both offer access, but Betterment’s reach is broader.

-- Portfolio line of credit: Wealthfront allows you to borrow up to 30 percent against your investing account (if it’s above $25,000) at a very low rate.
+- Portfolio line of credit: Wealthfront allows you to borrow up to 30 percent against your automated investing account (if it’s above $25,000) at a low rate.
 You can have the money in hours.
 Betterment does not offer this feature.

 Wealthfront offers a better suite of features with early direct deposit and a portfolio line of credit, allowing you immediate access to a loan, which may be helpful when paying off high-rate debt.